davidbuzz/ardupilot/libraries/AP_HAL_ESP32/README.md

 # storage tips - not generally needed, as u can update params with missionplanenner over mavlink etc.

-# determine offset and size of 'storage' partition in flash
+# determine offset and size of 'storage' partition in flash - depending on if you have 4Mb or 8Mb of flash, u can use '4m' or 8m' variant.
+#   typcially the 'classic' esp32 will have 4m, and the esp32s3 will have 8m, but not always.
 ```
+#optionally detect the amount of flash you have onboard:
+esptool.py flash_id
+..
+>Detected flash size: 8MB

+cd libraries/AP_HAL_ESP32/targets/
-parttool.py --partition-table-file partitions.csv get_partition_info --partition-name storage
+parttool.py --partition-table-file partitions4m.csv get_partition_info --partition-name storage
 >0x3e0000 0x20000
+cd -
 ```

-# then backup ardupilot 'storage' area (its a partition, see partitions.csv) to a file on disk:
+# then backup ardupilot 'storage' area (its a partition, see partitions4m.csv) to a file on disk:
 ```
 esptool.py read_flash 0x3e0000 0x20000 storage.bin
 ```